Music Production in Logic Pro X - The Complete Course!

 Many factors come into play such as the size of your room and your budget and in this video I explain in my experience which monitors I like to use when making and mixing music in Logic Pro X.

 This FAQ is about Drum Sample Packs and which ones I recommend.
 I do believe Logic Pro X has more than enough samples to work with, but if you would like more samples to create music with then I recommend looking at Vengeance's sample packs and also Xfer 2 for making music with in Logic Pro X.

 In this FAQ lecture I tell you the 3rd party synths I recommend which are not made by Logic Pro.

 These are Massive, which is part of Native Instruments Komplete package and also Xfer's Serum.
 These synths are not included with Logic Pro X however they must be bought from either Native Instruments or Xfer.

-In this lecture I'm going to talk about automation in Logic Pro X.
+In this Music Production in Logic Pro X - The Complete Course lecture, I'm going to talk about automation in Logic Pro X.

 So what automation does it allows you to control parameters in your mix across time, so it's stuff like volume, pan, synth effects and plugin effects.

 I will also show you something called live automation which allows you to control the automation in live in real time.